-The Foreign Language Translation Bee is a national competition involving numerous schools across the country, it was created by QKA teacher Jane Driver following pressure from Spelling Bee competitors for a competition for Y8s and Y9s, and has been growing year on year since.
+The Foreign Language Translation Bee is a national competition involving hundreds of schools across the country, it was created by QKA teacher Jane Driver following pressure from Foreign Language Spelling Bee competitors for a competition for Y8s and Y9s, and has been growing year on year since.
 The project is rolled out to Year 8 and Year 9 students through Routes into Languages East based at Cambridge University and has four stages: Class Stage, School Stage, Regional Stage and National Stage.
-At QKA all students in Year 8 and Year 9 Spanish classes take part in the Autumn Term and a class competition takes place at Christmas, the winner of which continue to the school competition in February – the winners of the School Competition go on to represent the Academy at the Regional Final, which takes place at QKA later in the Spring term
+At QKA all students in Year 8 and Year 9 Spanish classes take part in the Autumn Term and a class competition takes place at Christmas, the winner of which continue to the school competition in February – the winners of the School Competition go on to represent the Academy at the Regional Final, which takes place at QKA later in the Spring term.

 At the beginning of the competition, students are issued with a list of sentence combinations using 8 key verbs and have to learn each of the sentence combinations off by heart.
 In the competitions, students have 1 minute to translate into Spanish as many sentences as possible.
 A different grammatical tense is added at each stage of the competition.
 The top four students at each stage move on to the next part of the competition.